 In general, Elastic Beanstalk is a good start.
 But the sheer variety of other AWS services out there can be confusing.

-Ruby on Rails was the only supported language at the time of Heroku’s founding in 2007.
+Ruby was the only supported language at the time of Heroku’s founding in 2007.
 Since then, the service has embraced Java, Python, Perl, and, naturally, Node.
+We’ve blogged about some of them in Ruby vs. Java and Python vs. Ruby vs. Node.js.
 By the way, Heroku can boast a seamless integration with third-party services including MongoDB, Redis, SendGrid, and others.

 The service could fall into the category of the best free Node.js hosting since it offers a no-charge tier.
 However, this solution is suitable for those who would like to experiment with cloud apps that have a limited set of features.
 If your aim is to get superior performance and run high-traffic apps, the professional tier priced $25 to $500 per dyno (smart container to run apps)/month should be your choice.